linjoey/ncbi-eutils/README.md

 # ncbi-eutils
-> NCBI E-utilities API for JavaScript

-This package is a convenience wrapper for **NCBI's E-utilities API** documented at http://www.ncbi.nlm.nih.gov/books/NBK25500/.
-It uses  es6 promises to support the "pipe" like feature among eutils, e.g. connecting `esearch, elink, or esummary` together.
+This package is a JavaScript wrapper for **NCBI's E-utilities API** documented at http://www.ncbi.nlm.nih.gov/books/NBK25500/.
+It uses  ES6 promises to support "piping" to combine successive E-utility calls, e.g. piping `esearch` results to `elink`, then piping its result to `esummary`.
+This can be used in node (CommonJS) or the browser.

 ### Usage
 Access a single eutil: